First Nations Health Benefits (Plan W)

-- Intrauterine Devices (IUDs)
+- Intrauterine devices (IUDs)

-Some, but not all, border pharmacies are enrolled in BC PharmaCare.
-Although border pharmacies enrolled in PharmaCare cannot submit your claim for immediate online adjudication, they can submit a paper claim to PharmaCare on your behalf.
+Some pharmacies located on the B.C. border are enrolled in BC PharmaCare.
+Although these border pharmacies cannot submit your claim for immediate online adjudication, they can submit a paper claim to PharmaCare on your behalf.

 Whether you purchase an OTC medication or a device at a B.C. pharmacy or an out-of-province pharmacy, it must be processed as a prescription.
-For out-of-province purchases, this means you will have an official prescription receipt that you can submit to PharmaCare for reimbursement.
+For out-of-province purchases, this means you will need an official prescription receipt that you can submit to PharmaCare for reimbursement.